Dacostaandrew/FinalProject/README.md

 # Project - BFF Book
 Due (**firm**): End of Friday, December 9th, 2016

-Past Due: 20% / day
+Past Due: 20% off / day

 # Introduction
 BFF book is the hotest social networking app.
 Ever.
 You form BFF (best friend fornow) connections with other users and there is a ranked popularity list that sorts users based on the number of bffs each has.

-There is also fine-grained privacy model where the amount of your information visible to another user depends on the number of bff connections between you and the other user.
+There is also fine-grained privacy model where the amount of your information visible to another user depends on the number of bff connections (termed *distance*) between you and the other user.

-Your job is complicated because bff connections can be constantly created or destroyed and this affects the ranked popularity list.
-You must check the permissions for parts of a profile (name, list of bffs, summary, full-profile) private based on the bff distance between two users.
+Your job is complicated because bff connections can be constantly created or destroyed and this affects the ranked popularity list and the distances.
+You must check the permissions for parts of a profile (name, list of bffs, summary, full-profile) based on the bff distance between two users.

 # Command-line Arguments
 Your program should be invoked like this example: